podsvirov/protobuf/cmake/README.md

      C:\Path\to\protobuf\cmake\build\debug>nmake

-And wait for compiling to finish.
+And wait for the compilation to finish.

 You prefer to use the IDE: